tobirohrer/tobirohrer.github.io/_pages/about.md

 👋 Thats me, Tobi.

-I am currently working at the hessian center for artificial intelligence ([hessian.ai](https://hessian.ai/)).
+I am currently working at the Fraunhofer Institute for Solar Energy Systems.
+There, I am working on a simulation and control of energy systems to investigate the optimal integration of energy storages.

-In addition to this I am currently looking for a concrete research topic for my Ph.D.
-There, I would like to research in the field of deep reinforcement learning and apply it to control complex energy or heating systems.